Palm deficiency damage is irreversible. By the time it’s visible, it’s already advanced.

 - Your palms are showing yellowing fronds, poor new growth, or canopy decline

-- You have specimen or ornamental palms that are a significant part of your property’s character
+- You have specimen or accent palms that are a significant part of your property’s character

 - You want care that actually accounts for what your specific palm varieties need